 By measuring temperatures, pressures, flow rate and condensate quantity, it is possible to determine the energy, efficiency and overall heat transfer coefficient.

-The heating steam is supplied either from the laboratory supply or by means of the accessory WL 315.02.
+The heating steam is supplied by means of the accessory WL 315.02.